 Note that if there “Copy” or “Move” are grayed out, this is because there isn’t another open cycle for you to move or copy an objective to.
 There must be another Objectives cycle with an open timeline- If you have questions we recommend reaching out to your HR Admin.

 There is an option on your team overview page to “Show Charts”.
-Clicking this will show bar charts associated around whichever labels your Admin has enabled for this particular Objectives cycle.
+Clicking this will show bar charts associated with whichever labels your Admin has enabled for this particular Objectives cycle.
 These charts are active, so click on them for easy access to objectives aligned around labels.

 Hovering over each bar will give you a distribution percentage.
 Check out both in this gif: